 The upside is that you don’t pay taxes when you start to withdraw, potentially saving you money during your retirement.
 If you’ve maxed out an appropriate amount of these account types, you might consider supplementing your retirement savings with a brokerage account.

 Before you do, consider a few things.
-First, realized that in most instances, the earnings you make on selling investments are taxable, usually as capital gains tax.
+First, the earnings you make on selling investments are taxable, usually as capital gains tax.
 You’ll also want to review the amount of risk in your portfolio as you approach retirement age.
 Remember to review your holdings regularly, especially if you’re not a frequent trader.

 Alternatively, you can switch to a more service-oriented account to take the day-to-day trading out of your hands.
 The options are quite limitless when it comes to managing your own brokerage account.